-Currently, any new grouped or multiple dwelling development or commercial/industrial development currently requires payment of a development bond enforced through a condition of development approval.
+Any new grouped or multiple dwelling development or commercial/industrial development currently requires payment of a development bond enforced through a condition of development approval.
 For commercial/industrial developments a bond of \$2,000 or 2% of the development value (whichever is the greater) is imposed.
 For new grouped or multiple dwelling developments, a bond of \$1,000 or \$500 per dwelling unit (whichever is the greater) is imposed.
 A copy of the current Development Bonds Policy forms an attachment to this report.

-When a development the subject of a development bond has been completed, the applicant will apply to the Town for refund of the development bond.
+Once a development, where a development bond has been imposed, has been completed, the applicant will apply to the Town for refund of the development bond.
 A Town Officer will then inspect the site to ensure that all conditions of development approval have been satisfactorily addressed and that the development has been constructed in accordance with its approved plans.
 It is becoming increasingly apparent that development is not being completed to the Town's satisfaction and when the applicant is requested to make further modifications; such requests are being ignored.
-It is assumed that this is largely because the cost to modify the development to the Town's satisfaction is greater than the sum of the development bond itself.
+It is suspected that this is largely in part because the cost to modify the development is greater than the development bond itself.

 It is therefore important that this development bond figure be brought into line with 2018 standards.
 The Reserve Bank of Australia provides that a representative 'basket of goods and services' that would have cost \$500 in 1990 would equate to a 'basket of goods and services' worth \$949,09 in 2016 at an average inflation rate of 2.5%.
 Inflation values for 2017 onwards were not available at the time of writing this report.
-It is also appropriate that the development bond amount be increased to be representative of building costs in 2018.
-The figure imposed at the time the Development Bonds Policy was first adopted in the early 90s, is largely arbitrary and the development bond amount can be modified to reflect any figure that Council deems appropriate.
+It is appropriate that the development bond amount be increased to be representative of building costs in 2018.

-Requests for refund of the development bond provide the opportunity for the Town to inspect developments to ensure compliance with the associated conditions of development approval.
-Non-compliance will often trigger the need for resource intensive compliance action.
-It was initially proposed that the Development Bond Policy be amended to increase the bond amount to \$2,000 or \$1,000 per dwelling (whichever is the greater).
-Noting the discussion at the January Council Briefing Session, the Draft Development Bonds Policy has been amended so that a bond of \$2000 per unit or 1% of the estimated cost of development (whichever is the greater) as determined by the Manager Development Services, is required prior to the issue of a Building Permit.
-A percentage of the estimated cost of development (as opposed to a set sum) is beneficial as it will naturally adjust for inflation, as the amount will be based on construction costs within the building industry at that time.
+Requests for refund of the development bond provide the opportunity for the Town to inspect developments to ensure compliance.

+Non-compliance with the conditions of development approval will often trigger the need for resource intensive compliance action.
+In order to avoid these unnecessary expenses, it is proposed that the Development Bond Policy be amended to increase the bond amount to \$2,000 or \$1,000 per dwelling unit (whichever is the greater).

-It is also proposed that the Development Bond Policy be expanded to include grouped dwelling additions to existing single houses that form grouped dwelling sites.
-The incorporation of an existing house into a grouped dwelling environment requires the appearance of existing dwellings to be upgraded as well as considerations for vehicle access, car parking, provision of a store and fencing.
+It is also proposed that the Development Bond Policy be expanded to include grouped dwelling additions to existing single houses that form grouped dwelling sites as the incorporation of an existing house into a grouped dwelling environment requires the appearance of existing dwellings to be upgraded as well as considerations to vehicle access, car parking, provision of a store and fencing.
 Minor grammatical and accuracy changes are also proposed.
 A copy of the amended Development Bonds Policy forms an attachment to this report with the proposed changes highlighted in yellow.
 The proposed changes are expected to reduce unnecessary expenses from compliance action whilst ensuring that a higher standard of development is achieved when able to be viewed from the public realm.
 The amendment will also ensure that the provisions within the operative Town of Bassendean Local Planning Scheme No. 10 are complied with and that all conditions of development approval are satisfactorily carried out prior to occupation of a building.